Team Red Miner 0.10.21: Download, Setup and Commands

 First, you need to download the software from this GitHub Release link.
 Make sure you select the correct file for your OS.
 If you have Linux, download the .tar.gz file, if you have Windows, download the .zip file.

-Step 2 - Configure a batch file for Ethereum
+Step 2 - Set up a batch file for Ravencoin mining

 You need to choose the correct config file (batch file) depending on the algorithm that you want to use for mining.
-For example binance pool .bat file will look like this:
+For example start_kawpow .bat file will look like this:

 Step 3 - Stat TimRedMiner

-Edit this file (replace the account name username1 with your account name).
+Edit this file (replace the wallet address RKzUGLFtdMUQgCstmufnWamA5RwN74yHU8 with yours).
 You can also change the mining URL, i.e. choose another pool.
 Then save as a batch file - .bat- if you are on Windows or as a bash file - .sh- if you are on Linux

 Video Guide